-- Civil CAD Technician
+- PLTW Engineering Technician

 Students who participate in and complete the two-year program will receive:

-Two years of paid employment and mentoring from an industry professional
+- Two years of paid employment and mentoring from an industry professional

-A high school diploma (if not already granted)
+- A high school diploma (if not already granted)

-One year of college credit from TTC free of charge
+- One year of college credit from TTC free of charge

-National credentials from the U.S. Department of Labor
+- National credentials from the U.S. Department of Labor

-Two years of work experience
+- Two years of work experience

-Marketable skills for life
+- Marketable skills for life

 To be eligible for a two-year youth apprenticeship, a student must:

 To start the process, students must complete and submit all sections of the Youth Apprenticeship Application Packet, including proof of qualifying scores on the ACCUPLACER Placement Test.
-To schedule an appointment at our Testing Center, call 843-574-6410.

 *Mechanical Aptitude Test may be required for manufacturing, HVAC and automotive apprenticeships.